-Entering the British coffee market
+Entering the United Kingdom’s coffee market

 The United Kingdom has a very diverse coffee market, with importers and roasters of various sizes and profiles.
 The growing importance of the specialty market brings interesting opportunities for exporters of high-quality coffees, particularly single origin.
-Given the importance of sustainability in the British coffee market and the widespread availability of certified coffees, certification may be a key entry requirement for coffee exporters in most market segments.
+Given the importance of sustainability in the British coffee market and the widespread availability of certified coffees, certification will be a key entry requirement for coffee exporters in most market segments.